AFR Enterprises Blog - page 5

 Pressure transducers have never been more prevalent, or more reliable.
 With stainless steel construction and modern engineering, pressure transducers can provide overpressure protection, improved total error band, and negligible orientation and vibration effects.
 They are ideal for long-term use in harsh environments of extreme temperature, humidity, and vibration.
 However, pressure transducers can fail like any other piece of equipment.
 Common causes include improper wiring, incorrect polarity, inadequate power supply, multiple grounds, short circuits, operations issues, and problems with the transducer itself.
 In this blog, we’ll explore some trouble-shooting techniques that can help you determine just what went wrong with your transducer.
 Read more >>

-Posted on September 24, 2019 John Smith Aerospace
+Posted on September 24, 2019 John Smith Electronics

 For many, circular connectors have become a go-to solution for automation systems because of their benefits over hardwired systems.
 Circular connectors are easy to use, compact in size, adaptable, and rugged enough for outdoor use.
 One particularly popular type of connector is the M23 connector.
 Read more >>